Office of Clinical Trials

 While education is at the heart of Einstein’s mission, it is biomedical research that drives the College of Medicine’s growth.
 Einstein’s relationship with Montefiore supports a longstanding focus on bench-to-bedside research, through which discoveries in Einstein’s laboratories lead to therapies and treatments for patients on an accelerated timetable.

-Long a national leader in biomedical research support from the Federal government, Einstein received $178 million in funding from the National Institutes of Health during 2019.
+Long a national leader in biomedical research support from the Federal government, Albert Einstein College of Medicine secured $197.3 million from The National Institutes of Health in federal fiscal year 2020- the largest annual total in Einstein’s history.
+Factoring in the grants to Montefiore Health System, Einstein’s University Hospital and academic medical center, and additional contracts, the total tips $223.6 million, reflecting a notable expansion of Einstein-Montefiore’s research enterprise.
 This includes the funding for major research centers at Einstein in aging, intellectual development disorders, diabetes, cancer, clinical and translational research, liver disease and AIDS.
 Other areas of focus include developmental brain research, neuroscience, cardiac disease, and initiatives to reduce and eliminate ethnic and racial health disparities.

 Einstein also was the only New York City institution selected to participate in the Federal government’s landmark Women’s Health Initiative, and it is currently one of just four sites nationwide taking part in a large-scale study of the health status of the Hispanic/Latino community in the Bronx, supported by the NIH.
 The following are NIH Designated Centers:

 - Albert Einstein Cancer Center

 - Diabetes Research Center

 - Harold and Muriel Block Institute for Clinical and Translational Research at Einstein and Montefiore

 - New York Regional Center for Diabetes Translation Research